-Think of the Headless Sentry as harmless version of the Headless Horseman.
+Think of the Headless Sentry as a harmless version of the Headless Horseman.
 During the American Revolution an unnamed sentry for the British when he was ambushed by colonists.
 His head was promptly cut off and his body staggered off before collapsing in a pool of his own blood.
 It’s brutal but that should be the end of it, right?
 Not quite.
 It’s said that to this day the Headless ghost is still staggering around an old plantation in Charleston, every step he leaves a trail of his own blood.
 It’s most likely that he’s looking for his head though that might prove difficult especially since the location where he died is now a golf course.

 SOUTH DAKOTA- Hooky Jack

 In life Hooky Jack was a man named John Leary, who lost both arms and an eye after a mine explosion.
-John managed to over come his trauma.
+John managed to overcome his trauma.
 He even managed to become a police officer before being killed in 1926.
 Now his spirit is said to haunt his former home which is currently a tavern.
 Voices, rattling, and eerie sounds can be heard on the third floor where John used to live.
 Employees of the tavern have openly admitted to turning down working the closing shift because of all the activity at night.

 TENNESSEE- Pine Haven School Bathroom Ghost

-There’s some real horror movie potential with this beautifully cliche story.
+There’s some real horror movie potential with this beautiful cliche story.
 It goes that one day a group of bullies cornered a boy in the Jamestown school bathroom.
 They teased and shoved him around just for the fun of it.
-Of course it stopped being fun when the boy got shoved, a little too hard, into one of the mirrors and ended up with a piece of it in his neck.
+Of course, it stopped being fun when the boy got shoved, a little too hard, into one of the mirrors and ended up with a piece of it in his neck.
 Not wanting to get caught, the bullies buried his body beneath the floorboards and called it a day.
 The school is now abandoned but if you happen to find yourself there I would suggest not going into the bathroom.
 It’s said if you do and look in the mirrors you’ll see the murdered boy standing right behind you.

 TEXAS- The Candy Lady

-Everybody knows the number 1 rule for Halloween: check your candy!
+Everybody knows the number one rule for Halloween: check your candy!
 Whether or not anybody does it is up for debate.
-But you may want to after reading this: at the turn of the 20th century a large number of children from an unnamed town in Texas began going missing.
-All signs pointed to The Candy Lady, a woman who was known for for dropping off small candies on children’s window ledges during the night.
+But you may want to after reading this: at the turn of the 20th century, a large number of children from an unnamed town in Texas began going missing.
+All signs pointed to The Candy Lady, a woman who was known for dropping off small candies on children’s window ledges during the night.
 Some candy would even come with a note asking children to come out and play with her.
 The parents feared that some of them foolishly went.
 As time went on it seemed the Candy Lady got bolder.
 More children went missing, one man found a rotting tooth in a candy wrapper, a little boy even turned up dead with his pockets stuffed to the brim with candy.

 UTAH- Escalante Petrified Forest

 In Garfield County, Utah sits Escalante Petrified Forest State Park.
 It’s a gorgeous area of land that features displays of fossils, petrified wood and dinosaur bones.
 Sounds great.
 The only flaw?
 Nothing major, just if you take any of the petrified wood out of the park you’ll be struck with the worst bad luck ever.
-Officials at the the park “…confirmed they receive chunks of wood with tons of letters in the mail apologizing for ignoring the warnings and recounting all the horrible things that happened since they left the park.” ( Ranker)
+Officials at the park “…confirmed they receive chunks of wood with tons of letters in the mail apologizing for ignoring the warnings and recounting all the horrible things that happened since they left the park.”
+(Ranker)

 VERMONT- Hartford Railroad Hauntings

-Winter of 1887, the worst train wreck in Vermont’s history occurred thanks to one of the back carriages getting knocked off the tracks.
+In the winter of 1887, the worst train wreck in Vermont’s history occurred thanks to one of the back carriages getting knocked off the tracks.
 It dragged the rest of the train off the tracks and into a river, resulting in the deaths of 37 people and up to 50 more were injured.
 Today, nearly 132 years later, a hospital stands near the crash site where patients and employees alike often experience hearing crying, smelling burning wood and, occasionally, get a glimpse of the train’s conductor.

 VIRGINIA- Lost Treasure

-A local man in 1885 in Beale County began selling small pamphlet that claimed there was treasure buried somewhere in Virginia.
+In this urban legend, a local man in 1885 in Beale County began selling small pamphlets that claimed there was treasure buried somewhere in Virginia.
 The story goes that many years beforehand that a man named Thomas Beale and his crew of 30 men discovered a mine in New Mexico.
 It was packed with gold and jewels so, naturally, they took as much as they could.
 Wanting to keep the treasure safe, they buried it in a secret location near or in Beale County; Thomas even went so far as to help develop three coded letters that, if put together, would show the exact location of the treasure.
 Only one letter has ever been discovered and was published in that pamphlet I told you about earlier.
 It’s a nice story except for the fact there is no documented proof verifying Thomas Beale was even a real person.
 Was it just a hoax?
 Either way, it doesn’t stop some from trying to hunt down the remaining letters.